 But the interface changes on the Jitterbug Smart2 go further, boiling down the functions of the phone into those actions that most owners truly need.
 These include making a call, texting, taking a picture, using the Internet, accessing email, maps and connecting to the Lively response wearable by GreatCall.

-If you have the Lively wearable, the phone can be on your person, and you can still activate 5Star and get through to an agent without even handling the phone.
+Though not available yet, plans are to link this device to its Lively wearable eventually.
+When that happens the phone can be on your person, and you can still activate 5Star and get through to an agent without even handling it.